Kirby's Dream Buffet: Sales

 The download card for Kirby's Dream Buffet sold more than 7,000 units within its first week of release in Japan, making it the sixth-best-selling retail game of the week in the country.

 Accolades

 In 2022, the Academy of Interactive Arts & Sciences nominated Kirby's Dream Buffet for Family Game of the Year during the 26th Annual D.I.C.E.
-Awards.
+Awards, which was ultimately awarded to Mario + Rabbids Sparks of Hope.